Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: Related Work

-There have also been various proposed approaches to mitigate Interest DDoS over NDN/ICN.
-Specifically, \cite{afanasyev2013interest, compagno2013poseidon} leverage the ``success ratio" (how many Interests get satisfied by Data) to detect a presence of fake Interest DDoS. \cite{dai2013mitigate, salah2016evaluating} propose to detect Interest flooding by monitoring the PIT size or PIT utilization rate.
-They mainly focus on one specific type of attack -- I-2 Interest attack (i.e. Interests carrying false data names).
-To be effective, they also require routers must be able to set proper threshold values for the detection function, and these threshold values can be non-trivial to configure when underlying traffic composition is complex.
-In comparison, FITT directly takes input from attack targets and can handle valid Interest (i.e. I-1 and I-3 Interests towards existent or dynamically generated data) DDoS and mixed Interest attack scenarios where attackers can send both fake and valid Interests towards the target.
-The explicit feedback from the victim enables accurate traffic throttling and reinforcement rate limiting to misbehaving consumers, removing the need to configure proper threshold values.
+There have also been various proposed approaches to mitigate Interest DDoS over NDN/ICN~\cite{zhang2014named,CCN}.
+Specifically, the authors of work \cite{afanasyev2013interest, compagno2013poseidon} leverage the ``success ratio" (how many Interests get satisfied by Data) to detect the presence of fake Interest DDoS.
+Others~\cite{dai2013mitigate, salah2016evaluating} propose to detect Interest flooding by monitoring the PIT size or PIT utilization rate.
+They mainly focus on one specific type of attack -- Invalid Interest attack (i.e. Interests carrying non-existing data names).
+To be effective, they also require that routers must be able to set proper threshold values for the detection function, and these threshold values can be non-trivial to configure when underlying traffic composition is complex.
+In comparison, \sysname directly takes input from attack targets and can handle valid Interest (i.e. Valid-S and Valid-D) flooding and mixed Interest attack scenarios where attackers can all types of attack Interests towards the target.
+The explicit feedback from the victim enables accurate traffic throttling: reinforcement throttling focuses the enforcement only to misbehaving clients, removing the need to configure proper threshold values.